-11) Museum of North American Treasures, Wichita, Kansas
+(12) Museum of North American Treasures, Wichita, KS

 A large tyrannosaur nicknamed “Ivan” can be found in the main exhibit area of the Museum of World Treasures.
-While this fossil has yet to be published in a scientific journal, there is currently an effort to do so and the expectation is that “Ivan” is indeed a T. rex.
-One of the nice things about the Ivan display is that nearby is a rare fossil of a Daspletosaurus, one of T. Rex’s likely relatives from the late Cretaceous.
+While this fossil was collected by a commercial fossil company and appears to be one of the few most complete tyrannosaurs ever discovered, it has yet to be published in a scientific journal.
+There is currently an effort to do so and the expectation is that “Ivan” is indeed a T. rex.
+One of the nice things about the “Ivan” display is that nearby is a rare fossil of a Daspletosaurus, nicknamed “Cutie”, a remarklably complete fossil of one of T. Rex’s likely relatives from about ten million years prior.

 “Bucky” is the name of the teenage T. rex on display in the Dinosphere at the world’s largest children’s museum, the Children’s Museum of Indianapolis.
 He is a very important fossil in helping scientists better understand the growth stages of tyrannosaurs.
 In the exhibit “Bucky” is seen chasing a Triceratops while another T. rex approaches from the other direction.
-The Dinosphere adds some unique elements: flashing lightning and the sound of thunder in the sky above the display makes for a big impression, particularly on some of the younger visitors (which of course this great museum specializes in).
+The Dinosphere adds some unique elements: flashing lightning and the sound of thunder in the sky above the display makes for a big impression, particularly on some of the younger visitors (which of course is this great museum’s specialty).

-7) American Museum of Natural History, New York, New York
+(9) American Museum of Natural History, New York, NY

 The first museum to display a T. rex, the holotype that the AMNH owned was later sold to the Carnegie Museum in Pittsburgh.
 But the T. rex that is currently on display at this world-class museum is a larger and more complete specimen that was also discovered by famed paleontologist Barnum Brown.
 The AMNH fossil represents the first discovery of a complete skull of a T. rex, and while it is not quite as large as “Sue”, the AMNH T. rex is very large and a great looking dinosaur.

-6) Field Museum of Natural History, Chicago, Illinois
+(8) Burpee Museum of Natural History, Rockford, IL

-5) Carnegie Museum of Natural History, Pittsburgh, Pennsylvania
+(6) Carnegie Museum of Natural History, Pittsburgh, PA

 The Carnegie Museum is one of the great dinosaur museums in the world, and its T. rex display is certainly a big reason: “Dinosaurs in Their Time” was one of the first museum exhibits to arrange dinosaurs chronologically, and display them with other flora and fauna that lived alongside each other.
 In the Cretaceous era exhibit, two very large tyrannosaurs warily eye each other as they stand over the carcass of a large hadrosaur.
 One of the fossils is a cast of the T. rex “Stan”, described below, but the other is a very important fossil–the holotype Tyrannosaurus rex.
 Discovered by Barnum Brown of the American Museum of Natural History in New York, this fossil was sold to the Carnegie in the early years of World War II, with speculation that the museum wanted to make sure the fossil was safe from possible attack on the eastern seaboard.
 I’m not sure how true that story is, but either way it is a very important fossil–much of the public fascination with the T. rex (not to mention much of the historic paleoart) comes from this fossil.
 Seeing it up close in Pittsburgh is a beautiful way to spend a day!

-3) Natural History Museum of Los Angeles County, Los Angeles, California
+(3) Natural History Museum of Los Angeles County, Los Angeles, CA

 One of the best T. rex displays in the world can now be found at the Natural History Museum of Los Angeles County.
 It is the only display the features three separate T. rex specimens, one adult, one juvenile, one two-year old.
 All three fossils are shown together circling some food.
 An adult T. rex has always captured the imagination of people throughout the world, but the juvenile and young T. rex are just as interesting.
 As far as I know, the youngest T. rex in the display is also the youngest T. rex on display anywhere.
 As you can see from the photo, even a two-year-old would not make a great pet!
 This is a wonderful exhibit and the highlight of the newly renovated dinosaur hall in Los Angeles.